IBM/kar-apps/reefer/README.md

 4. Active Voyage View
 - Shows active voyages with progress updated in real time.
 Configures and starts/stops the Ship Simulator

-### REST Service
+### WebAPI Service
 This Spring Framework service provides an HTTP based, RESTful API to external application clients, internal actor components and simulators.
-Simulators call REST to advance time, fetch current reefer inventory, fetch ship schedule and to get a list of active voyages.
+Simulators call WebAPI to advance time, fetch current reefer inventory, fetch ship schedule, get a list of active voyages, and create new orders.
-REST receives updates from KAR actors and pushes these changes in real time to the GUI using Websockets to move ships and change reefer and order counts and totals.
+WebAPI receives state updates from KAR actors and pushes these changes in real time to the GUI using Websockets to move ships and change reefer and order counts.
 Each voyage travels between origin and destination ports in a fixed number of days, remaining at each port for two days to unload/reload reefers.
-The voyage schedules are dynamically extended when necessary to allow the simulator to run for unlimited time.
+The voyage schedules are dynamically extended as necessary to allow the simulator to run for unlimited time.

 ### KAR Actors
 KAR actors implement the business logic of the Reefer Application.
+There are individual actors for each order and voyage, and there are singleton actors for each reefer depot (one per port) and one manager actor for orders, voyages, depots, and reefer locations.
+In order to support order generation timeout, order generation flow utilizes async messages between actors.

 #### Order Actor
 Represents an order entity in the application.
-In response to a new order request, REST creates a new orderId and calls the createOrder method of the order actor with that Id.
-This action implicitly creates the new actor instance. createOrder calls the specified *Voyage Actor* to reserve space for its products and reserve the required containers.
+In response to a new order request, the order manager creates a new orderId and calls the createOrder method of the order actor with that Id.
+This action implicitly creates the new actor instance.
+The order actor calls the specified *Voyage Actor* to reserve space for its products and reserve the required containers.
+If product counts in an order exceed capacity of a single reefer container, multiple containers are allocated to the order.
 If successful, the order state becomes *booked* until the ship departs a port at which time the state changes to *in-transit*.
-Order actors are notified if an anomaly is detected for one of its reserved reefers.
-If before departure the reefer is replaced, else it and the order are marked spoilt.
 On arrival at destination the actor removes itself from active actors.

 #### Voyage Actor
 Represents a voyage entity in the application.
-A voyage includes a ship, a departure date, and a route between origin and destination ports.
+A voyage represents a ship with specific departure and arrival dates between origin and destination ports.
 Its state also includes Ids of *Order Actors* that have booked space and their reefers.
 The *Ship Simulator* calls this actor at some point each "day" with the new date.
 If the date matches departure date, the voyage actor notifies the departure depot of all containers that are no longer there, and notifies all on-board *Order Actors* of their departure.
 If the date matches arrival date, the voyage actor first notifies the arrival depot of all containers that have been added, notifies all its *Order Actors* of arrival, and finally removes itself from active actors.

 #### Depot Actor
-Manages reefer inventory for a specific port, allocating reefers to new orders, removing reefers from inventory on voyage departures and adding reefers to inventory when a voyage arrives.
+Manages reefer inventory for a specific port, allocating reefers to new orders, removing reefers from its inventory on voyage departures and adding reefers to its inventory when a voyage arrives.
-If products in an order exceed capacity of a single reefer container, multiple containers are allocated to the order.
-This actor also maintains statistics on the number of reefers booked, in-transit, spoilt and on maintenance which it sends to the Depot Manager when there are changes.
+This actor also maintains statistics on the number of reefers booked, spoilt and on maintenance which it sends to the Depot Manager when there are changes.
-When notified that a reefer has gone bad, the provisioner simply tags empty reefers as *On Maintenance* where it remains unavailable for booking for two days, or if booked it calls the associated Order actor with a replacement reefer.
+When notified that a reefer has gone bad, the reefer is marked as *On Maintenance* and it remains unavailable for booking for two days.
+If the reefer is assigned to an order, the associated Order actor is called with a replacement reefer.
-When arrives, any of its reefers marked spoilt are tagged as on maintenance.
+Spoilt reefers on arriving voyages are tagged as on maintenance.
+If the inventory size for a depot exceeds a threshold, some empty reefers are added to departing voyages to be delivered to the destination port depots.

-#### Anomaly Router Actor
+#### Anomaly Manager Actor
 Maintains current location for all reefer containers: in a specific depot or in-transit on a specific voyage.
-Routes new anomaly events to the actor that represents the current location.
+New anomaly events are forwarded to the depot or voyage actor currently containing the reefer.

 #### Order Manager Actor
+New order requests are initially sent to the Order Manager.
+Order requests must contain IDs unique for each client that enable clients to submit multiple orders concurrently.
+Order Manager creates a globally unique order ID and sends async accept messages with the order ID back to the client.
+Order manager then calls createOrder of that actor and starts a timer that will cancel the order if it takes too long to complete creation.
+Clients receive async booked or failed messages when order processing is complete.
-Maintains global state for all active orders: booked or in-transit.
-Makes state change available to REST to be pushed to connected GUIs.
+Order manager also maintains global state (booked, spoilt and in-transit) for all active orders and makes state changes available to WebAPI to be pushed to connected GUIs.

 #### Voyage Manager Actor
 Maintains global state for all active voyages: those with booked orders or in-transit.
-Makes state change available to REST to be pushed to connected GUIs.
+Makes state change available to WebAPI to be pushed to connected GUIs.
+Voyage Manager also maintains fleet schedules for current and future voyages.

 #### Depot Manager Actor
 Maintains global state for all reefer containers.
-Makes state change available to REST to be pushed to connected GUIs.
+Makes state change available to WebAPI to be pushed to connected GUIs.
+Depot Manager creates individual depot actors, populates them with empty reefers, and informs Anomaly Manager of these reefers.

 ### Simulators